electricitymaps/electricitymaps-contrib/README.md

 > Exception: No ENTSOE_TOKEN found!
 Please add it into secrets.env!

-In such cases, please browse the website related to the provider and get the API key.
-(For ENTSO-E this process doesn't take 5 minutes: https://opendata.reseaux-energies.fr/signup/) As soon as you got hold of the API key, make it an environment variable.
-This fixes the error message.
+In such cases, please browse the website related to the provider and ask for an API key.
+As soon as you got hold of the API key, make it an environment variable.
+This fixes the error.

 ### Update the map
 We've added a testing server locally.